 The following table shows the underwriting discounts and commissions that we are to pay to the underwriters in connection with this offering.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares of our common stock.

-Paid l by Us
+Paid by Us

 No Exercise Full Exercise

-er share \$ \$
+Per share \$ \$

-l \$ \$
+Total \$ \$